Our philosophy at Music’all is based on a handful of guiding principles:

 - Junior and senior orchestras and choirs, chamber ensembles, guitar ensembles, jazz groups and a recorder ensemble.

-- Musicianship classes (Musical Awareness) for all children from age 6, for which we have designed our own courses combining music theory, practical musicianship and music history in an engaging and entertaining style.
+- Musicianship classes for all children from age 6, for which we have designed our own courses combining music theory, practical musicianship and music history in an engaging and entertaining style.

 In addition we offer: